 In real life, this trait of being calm even under immense pressure is very important to a leader.
 If the leader panics, so are the subordinates.
 If this happens, anarchy sets in and the problem is magnified.
 With chess, anyone can learn how it is to conquer the mind and find calmness within to be able to find the right solution to an existing problem.

-7. It is good deterrent to vices such as smoking, drinking alcohol and drugs.
+- It is a good deterrent to vices such as smoking, drinking alcohol and drugs.

 Playing chess is a very good past time.
 It is not expensive compared to other sports such as golf and kayaking.
 All that is needed to play chess is a chessboard, a table and benches.
 A chess clock can be dispensed with unless it is a very serious game.
 Even makeshift chairs and tables can be used to play chess as long it is able to support the chessboard.
 It does not need a big space to play the game unlike in basketball, soccer and golf.